Nesvilab/MSFragger/tutorial_setup_fragpipe.md

 ## Setting up FragPipe

 FragPipe can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.
 When FragPipe launches, the first tab in the window ('Config') will be used to configure the program.
-A basic usage tutorial can be found [here (https://msfragger.nesvilab.org/tutorial_fragpipe.html).

 #### Install, update, or use an already downloaded version of MSFragger
 **Use an existing MSFragger .jar file:** Use the 'Browse' button to select the .jar file.